What Is the ABS injection molding Material?

 Melting Point: 200 – 280 degrees Celsius; Aim: 230 degrees Celsius

 Plastic Injection Molding Pressure: 50 – 100 MPa

 Material Pre-treatment: The moisture absorption rate of the ABS plastic is around 0.2% – 0.8%.
 For common ABS grades, drying must be performed prior to processing.
 It needs to be dried under 80 – 85℃ conditions for more than 2 – 4 hours or baked in a drying hopper at 80℃ for 1 – 2 hours.
 Usually, the regrind material should be kept within 30%, while no recycled material should be used for the Plating Grade ABS material.

-Gate & vent design: the diameter of the channel should be set at 3mm and the thickness is kept the same as the part, gate length should be less than 1mm, the width of the vent hole is set between 4 and 6mm, and the thickness between 0.025 – 0.05mm.
+Gate & vent design: the diameter of the channel should be set at 3mm and the thickness is kept the same as the part, gate length should be less than 1mm, the width of the vents is set between 4 and 6mm, and the thickness between 0.025 – 0.05mm.

 Speed of Injection Molding: For flame resistant grade ABS material, a slow injection molding speed should be applied.
 If product surface is highly required, a high speed or multi-stage injection molding should be applied.